Oops!

 Teen Area

 Drop in for a snack and try a new activity or craft, every Wednesday.
-This week we'll try out some Pinterest inspired watercolor techniques.
+This week we'll have LEGO™ bricks out to build with.

 You are welcome to arrive at any time during the program.
 For students in middle and high school.